Functions and Parameters#

 Parameters in the map() and map_reduce() methods#

-The ‘iterdata’ variable must be always a list [].
+The ‘iterdata’ variable must always be a list [].
 In this case to send multiple parameters to the function, the parameters of each function must be enclosed within a tuple () as in the next example.
 The parameters will be mapped in the order you wrote them.

 import lithops